PoC-dev/spamassassin-db2udb/README.md

 Both files have been derived from Version 3.4.6 and inherit the same license as the mentioned original files.

-In addition, a tiny program in positional ILE RPG has been provided for housekeeping the TXREP table.
+In addition, the tiny program `txrep_exp.rpgle` in positional ILE RPG with embedded SQL has been provided for housekeeping the TXREP table.
 It is licensed under the GPL v2 or later versions, at your option.
 Upload into a source PF, compile.
 Run it with a scheduled job entry:
 ```
-addjobscde job(awl_expire) cmd(call pgm(spamassass/awl_expire)) frq(*weekly) scddate(*none) scdday(*all) scdtime('04:37') text('Purge old records from Spamassassin-AWL')
+addjobscde job(txrep_exp) cmd(call pgm(spamassass/txrep_exp)) frq(*weekly) scddate(*none) scdday(*all) scdtime('04:37') text('Purge old records from Spamassassin-TXREP')
 ```

 ## Rationale.